-There were 10 people on Locke Hut last night so I slept outside by the Taramakau River which was a great nights sleep before heading to Morrisons Footbridge.
+There were 10 people on Locke Hut last night so I slept outside by the Taramakau River.
+It was a great nights sleep before heading to Morrisons Footbridge.

-The first crossing of the Taramakau was impassable so we worked our way down gravel bars for a couple of hundred meters until we were able to cross.
+The first crossing of the Taramakau was impassable.
+We had to our way down gravel bars for a couple of hundred meters until we were able to cross.

 After that it was pretty much the same the whole way down.
 There isn’t actually a path after the floods.
 It is possible there wasn’t really one before them.
 Either way it consisted of lots of walking over riverbed, in the river, across side rivers, and bush bashing round until a way was found.